robmcmullen/omnivore/docs/overview.rst

 Once a MIME type is found, the set of tasks is examined to determine the subset that can edit that MIME type.
 The best match of the subset is used as the default task, and an editor tab is opened in a window that is using that task's UI.
-Peppy2 currently enforces the limitation that a window will only show one task, so if no current windows are showing that task, a new window is opened.
+Omnimon currently enforces the limitation that a window will only show one task, so if no current windows are showing that task, a new window is opened.

 Recognizing MIME Types